 |Home|||||Bio|||||Gallery|||||Joanna's CV|||||Events|||||Blog|||||Guestbook|||||Mailing List|||||Links|||||Contact|

-Experimentation is a key element in all my work.
-I love the thrill of working with, and exploring, the unknown.
-I enjoy the process of gaining familiarity with that which was previously unmapped, whether it is a new material, a new technique, or a new idea.
+Experimentation is a key element in all Joanna’s work.
+She loves the thrill of working with, and exploring, the unknown.

 Joanna studied Anthropology at Trent University, Peterborough and Textile Arts at Capilano College, North Vancouver, where she was taught by Ruth Sheuing and Lesley Richmond, two fibre artists of world renown.

 Joanna is grateful to have lived on Pender Island, part of the traditional lands of the Tsawout First Nation, since 1999 and continues to be inspired by the natural beauty surrounding her.
 Joanna’s practice is driven by her response to the continued and worsening destruction of the natural environment and the effect this degradation has on native species of flora and fauna.

 Joanna has shown her work in galleries across Canada and in the US.
 Her work crosses the boundaries of Fine Craft and Fine Art and has been exhibited in both contexts since 1994.
 She was selected as a finalist for the 2017 and 2021 Salt Spring National Art Prize.

 Images of Joanna’s work have appeared in local and global publications.